tob-asco/seeds/tags.md

    - :abacus: for closed source, user experience becomes more and more important
    - :abacus: the trend of security-enhancement shows that developers strongly adapt to customer wishes
 6. `games`
-   - :abacus: gamers are in particular game-testers and developers should listen for their bug reports or suggestions
+   - :abacus: gamers are in particular game-testers and developers should care for their bug reports or suggestions

 ## `TRA - Transportation`